Applications for fast Image & Video Processing on GPU

 VR applications

-Fastvideo Image & Video Processing SDK on CUDA is a core for many VR applications with 2K/4K/8K resolutions.
+Fastvideo Image & Video Processing SDK on CUDA is a core for many VR applications with 2K/4K/8K resolutions and more.
 High performance and excellent quality for image processing is a must for most of VR solutions.

 Color management system according to camera and monitor DCP and ICC profiles